SciML/DiffEqDocs.jl/docs/src/analysis/parameter_estimation.md

 ```
 The default kernel used in the method is `Epanechnikov` others that are available are `Uniform`,  `Triangular`,
 `Quartic`, `Triweight`, `Tricube`, `Gaussian`, `Cosine`, `Logistic` and `Sigmoid`, this can be passed by the
-`kernel` keyword argument. `loss_func` keyword argument can be used to pass te loss function (cost function) you want
+`kernel` keyword argument. `loss_func` keyword argument can be used to pass the loss function (cost function) you want
  to use and `mpg_autodiff` enables Auto Differentiation.

 ### More Algorithms (Global Optimization) via MathProgBase Solvers